jaygoldman/supersidian/README.md

 This works alongside nested bullets and aggressive cleanup.
 ```

-### 📝 Task Extraction & Todoist Sync
+### 📝 Task Extraction and Todo App Sync
-Supersidian automatically detects Supernote checkbox lines (`[ ]` and `[x]`) and converts them into Obsidian tasks.
-In addition, tasks now participate in a full task‑sync pipeline:
+Supersidian can sync your tasks into your todo app of choice:

 #### ✔ Local Task Registry (SQLite)
 Every detected task is assigned a stable local ID and stored in a lightweight local SQLite database.
 This enables: